biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 	   }

-This indicates that the system uses **Sun Grid Engine** as job scheduler and that we have different queues for small jobs and more intensive ones.
+This profile indicates that the system uses **Sun Grid Engine** as a job scheduler and that we have different queues for small jobs and more intensive ones.

 Deployment in the AWS cloud